x1angli/pyDDNS/README.md

 A Dynamic DNS system used to update DNS records.

 # Introduction
-This python project Contains the following three modules:
+This python project contains the following three modules:

 1. Upstream

-    The upstream machine normally has an ever-changing IP.
-To dynamically tracking the upstream machine's IP, we need to execute the upstream Python module intermittently.
-At such times, the `client/upstream` module is used on the upstream machine.

-    Once the `client/upstream` module is executed, it sends a `Get /silos/silo_id` request to retrieve the IP of itself.
-If the IP address has changed, it will continue to send a `PUT /silos/silo_id` request to update DNS records of silos specified in `client/config.yml`.

-    `Silo` is used to record the DNS information.
-Each silo has a unique ID, and each ID corresponds to a sever.
-The silo may contiains more than one DNS record, and each DNS record contains hostname and IP address.
-You can get different silo information by different RESTful API on the server.
+    The upstream unit has an ever-changing IP.
+To dynamically tracking the upstream machine's IP, we need to execute the `client/upstream` Python module on the upstream unit.
+Once the `client/upstream` module is executed, it either sends a `Get /silos/silo_id` request to retrieve the IP of itself, or attempts to get an IP address from one of the network adaptors.
+If the IP address has changed, it will go ahead sending a `PUT /silos/silo_id` request to update DNS records under the silo specified in `client/config.yml`.(Here, a `Silo` means a group of DNS records.
+Each silo has a unique ID and one or more DNS record entry, and each DNS record entry contains a hostname and an IP address.)

-    `Client/config.yml` is a YAML file to store the server and DNS details.
-Besides, it also provides an entry named `getIpFrom`.
-If the upstream machine has an independent public IP, `getIpFrom` should be set to `Socket`, otherwise, it should be set to `ServerApi`.

-    So finally, we can get a latest `client/config.yml` file on the upstream machine.

 2. Downstream

-    On the upstream machine, we just get a latest YAML file but not the local host file which stores DNS rules, so we must execute `client/downstream` module on the downstream machine.

-    `Client/downstream` module can get DNS records of silos specified in `client/config.yml` by sending `Get /silos/silo_id` request.
-And then, it will modify the DNS rules in the local host file to the latest version without any manual modification.
+    The downstream unit usually needs to communiate with the upstream unit, so it needs to know the current IP address of the upstream unit.
+To achieve this, we need to executed the `client/downstream` module on the downstream unit.
+Once it is executed, it can get all DNS records of a silo.
+And then, it will modify the hosts file to update relevant DNS records on the downstream unit.

 3. Server

-    As a sever, it should have a static IP.
-What's more, it is necessary for the server to install a database like SQLite or MySQL.
+    The server is the "central hub" where all DNS records are stored, updated, and communicated.
+Thus, it should have a static IP.
+Once the `server` module is executed on the server, it essentially starts a Web Service provider that constantly communiates with the upstream and downstream units.

-    `Server` module is used on the sever.
-It uses web framework 'Flask' to build RESTful APIs, so that we can get client IP, get silos list or maintain each silo by these APIs.
+    In parcicular, a YAML file named `client/config.yml` are located in the server module to store DB connection info.
+The server module uses web framework 'Flask' to build RESTful APIs, so that we can get client IP, get silos list or maintain each silo by these APIs.

-    Besides, there is also a YAML file named `client/config.yml` to store DB settings like `username` and `password`.
-You can modify these settings for your actual situation.

 For more details about RESTful APIs in `server`, please read the "RESTful API Specification" section.

 ## Installation
-1. Make sure Python is properly installed on all your platforms (i.e. Server, Upstream, Downstream)
+1. Make sure Python 3.x runtime is properly installed on all the paticipating units (i.e. the server, the upstream, and the downstream unit).
+Plus, a relational database should installed on the server unit.
 2. Modify the `/server/config.yml` file to change DB setting, and `/client/config.yml` file to specify Server and DNS details
-3. Execute following commands to install requirement environments and initialize your own database on server side:
+3. Execute following commands to install required Python packages and initialize your own database on server side:

         pip install -r requirements.txt
         flask --app=server.app initdb